ionic-team/ionic-portals/website/docs/for-super-capacitor/overview.md

 });
 ```

-> **_NOTE:_** A Typescript module resolution Node16, NodeNext, or Bundler is required to recognize Super Capacitor's use of subpath exports.
+> **_NOTE:_** A TypeScript module resolution Node16, NodeNext, or Bundler is required to recognize Super Capacitor's use of subpath exports.

 #### Parameters